Bogotá Travel Journal: Gay-friendly Capital of Colombia

 Waving at Claudia López at Plaza de Bolívar

 Halfway walking distance from the museum to the Plaza de Bolívar, the main square of Bogotá, we stopped in the tiny restaurant La Puerta Falsa to try Tamales (for meat-eater) and Colombian cheese dipped in hot chocolate (for vegetarians).
 It is a pretty tiny place though the Colombian atmosphere is something you have to experience.
 Anyways, be sure to be the first (or last) for lunch as its getting pretty crowded in there.
-After we filled our stomaches, we walked downhill to the Plaza de Bolívar, Bogotá’s main square to see the Palace of Justice, the National Capitol and the Primary Cathedral of Bogotá as well as the Liévano Palace, seat of the mayor of Bogotá.
+After we filled our stomachs, we walked downhill to the Plaza de Bolívar, Bogotá’s main square to see the Palace of Justice, the National Capitol and the Primary Cathedral of Bogotá as well as the Liévano Palace, the seat of the Mayor of Bogotá.
 We could almost wave at the new lesbian major, Claudia López.

 Don’t forget to bring: Sun lotion, water

 OutInColombia is a socially responsible LGBT travel and tourism agency.
 Sam and his team believe that travel can open hearts, minds and heal our planet.
 They create life-changing and memorable tourism experiences promoting cross-cultural exchanges, improve the quality-of-life of Colombians, and preserve Colombia’s bio-diversity.

 Before we are going to tell you more about Colombia’s nightlife, we explored the gay neighborhood Chapinero with the rainbow city sign, the rainbow and trans crosswalk and various shops and bars together with our tour guide.
 Just a tip we got from our guide: Be always aware of your surroundings and in case some strange people are starting to follow you, don’t hesitate and talk to one of the many security and police officers in the streets.